stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 Yes, I think there is a specific, in episode-- in season one, at some point I think I look down my trousers. [__TIM:__ Oh no!]
 And I react to something!
 But we don't know what that thing is.

-#### TIM [crosstalk]
+#### TIM

-But we don't know what!
+_(crosstalk)_ But we don't know what!
 Maybe it was just a happy little face.

-#### BEN [giggles happily]
+#### BEN

-Maybe it was.
+__[giggles happily]__ Maybe it was.

 #### TIM

 Hartro, yeah, I think is a she/her.
-Standards I think is more specifically a they/them.
-And I think that was again, because-- less to be like, "Hey, look, we've got, you know, not-gender-specific characters," but more like if I'm thinking about it conceptually, they're the kind of characters who are like...
+Standards, I think is more specifically a they/them.
+And I think that was again, because-- less to be like, "Hey, look, we've got, you know, not-gender-specific characters," but more, like, if I'm thinking about it conceptually, they're the kind of characters who are like...
 "This is not a thing."
 You know.
 "This is not a concern of ours. [__BEN:__ Yep.]
 Thank you very much."
 So.

 #### BEN